vermaakarsh/git_training/Git_Training.md

  create mode 100644 Untitled.ipynb
 </code></pre>
 <p>The following message confirms that 2 files were changed with 113 lines added into Git version system.
 Furthermore we can track <strong>Git Status</strong> which we have already learnt.</p>
+<h2 id="branching">Branching</h2>
+<p>Branching is just a natural way to manage and maintain individual code in isolation and merge when ready to the master.
+This approach allows multiple people to work on same code base and realize the changes once everyone is ready.
+This is naturally collaborative.</p>
+<p><strong>Git Branch</strong> is a command to allow to work with branches.</p>
+<pre><code>Git branch --create dev
+</code></pre>
+<p>This creates a new branch called <strong>dev</strong>.
+This is just a name and can be anything.
+Usually branch names are tied to environments or feature or people depending on the Team’s agreement.
+We can easily see the branches we have.</p>
+<pre><code>Git branch --list

+  dev
+* master
+  qa
+</code></pre>
+<p>I have crated two branches dev &amp; qa apart from master.
+The * denotes the current branch under selection/operation.</p>